The Theresienwiese square: The most famous "meadow" in Germany

-The Munich Theresienwiese - Home to the Oktoberfest and more!
+The Munich Theresienwiese - the Oktoberfest location and more

 The Theresienwiese at a glance